At home

 Can I shop 100% securely with known online shops?

 There will never be 100% security, there is always a residual risk.
 For example, there’s a risk that you’ll receive the wrong products or only part of what you ordered.
-But in most cases these problems can be solved and are nothing compared to the hassle of being tricked by a fake shop or not being able to contact the operator if you have a complaint.
+But in most cases these problems can be solved and are nothing compared to the hassle of being tricked by a fake shop and not being able to contact the operator if you have a complaint.

 What is drop shipping?